Franz Brentano (1838-1917)

 - “Auguste Comte and Positive Philosophy”.
 Transl.
 S. Gabriel.
 In I. Tănăsescu, et. al. (eds.), Brentano and the Positive Philosophy of Comte and Mill.
 Berlin: DeGruyter 2022, 437-455. [first published in 1869]

-- The first and only published article out of a series of eight articles planned in which Brentano critically examines Comte’s conception of philosophy, his classification of sciences and on his view on the cycles and phases of history of philosophy.
+- The first and only published article out of a series of eight planned articles in which Brentano critically examines Comte’s conception of philosophy, his classification of sciences and his view on the cycles and phases of history of philosophy.

 - “Der Atheismus und die Wissenschaft”.
 1873. [“Atheism and Science”] Reprinted in: Franz Brentano: Sämtliche veröffentlichte Schriften.
 Hgg.
 Von Th.
 Binder und A. Chrudzimski.
 Volume IX: Vermischte Schriften.
 Berlin.
 DeGruyter 2019, 37-61.